lewisMW/FPGA-CNN/README.md

 # FPGA-CNN
-Educational project implementing a basic convolutional neural network (CNN) on a FPGA for teaching purposes.
+Educational project implementing a basic convolutional neural network (CNN) on a DE2-115 FPGA development board for teaching purposes.